The Current Moral Conundrum:

 Our personal values are principles, standards and qualities that we consider worthwhile.
 We strive to live by them each day irrespective of the circumstances and environment around us.
 Values cause positive change in our lives.
 The impact of our Values, Decisions and our Beliefs sum up to become our Potential.

 Character is the predictable disposition of a human being.
 It is what makes a man compassionate and considerate for others.
 Character is the ability to know how to act in a crowd under the public eye and also the ability to be your true-self when no one is looking.
 It is the characteristics of trustworthiness, equanimity and fairness.

 What is Character Education Intervention:

 Education that inculcates a deep set of personal value system which enables our children to turn into positively connected and contributing adults of the future is Character Education.
-Character Education is the responsibility of parents, schools and our society because they make it possible for positive outcomes for youth.
-Character Education which promotes virtues and morals is equally important in impoverished and affluent communities because it helps mitigate risky behaviors and promotes resilience in the face of personal upheaval and disappointment.
+Character Education is the responsibility of parents, schools and our society.
+Because, together we can make it possible for positive outcomes for youth.
+It that promotes virtues and morals is equally important in impoverished and affluent communities.
+Because it helps mitigate risky behaviors and promotes resilience in the face of personal upheaval and disappointment.
 Character Education might mean the difference respect and regard for humanity and apathy and disregard for collective human potential.

 Cultural Shift in Schools and Societies: